ethz-asl/segmap/README.md

 ```
 $ sudo apt-get install libopencv-dev python-wstool doxygen
 ```

+SegMatch can be built using catkin_tools which can be installed from this [link](http://catkin-tools.readthedocs.io/en/latest/installing.html).

 Then use wstool for installing catkin dependencies:
 ```
 $ cd ~/catkin_ws/src